Here you can read the beginning of my forthcoming sequel to Sweeter Than Wine.

 The concourse is crowded and not everyone seems to be headed in the same direction.
 I shoulder my cabin bag, check the overhead displays and then, ignoring the moving walkway, stride out in the direction of the baggage claim.
 Alongside, countless trolley wheels go clackety-clack on the metal strips.
 My body is still on Eastern Standard Time and I’m going to need litres of coffee to keep awake for the rest of the day.
 We left New York in the evening and I couldn’t sleep on the plane, what with the grunts and snores from fellow passengers and the occasional yells from excited kids.

-At least my father did come to my graduation.
+At least my father did come to my graduation, implying some thawing of our relations.
 However, we didn’t have much to say to one another and the two days I spent in his company dragged like a prison sentence.
-I don’t think either of us knew what to say.
+I don’t know how to put things right.
+Maybe the horror that I might have killed him will never go away.

 The American trip has given me a lot to think about.
 The universities have made attractive offers.
 Until recently, I had no thought of a career in the United States.
 However, since the UK voted to leave the EU, I’m worried British universities like Oxford will lose valuable research funding.
 With other pressures on the government here, like the health service, I don’t see it being replaced.

-Two flights are unloading and I have to wait.
+Two flights are unloading bags so I’ll have to wait for mine.
 I find a quiet spot near the toilets and dig my phone from my pocket.
 I take it off flight mode and dial Nicole’s number.
 She’s an early riser so I risk it.
 It goes straight to voice-mail and I get her welcome message.
 At least it’s her voice and not one of those recordings provided by the phone company.

 ‘You have reached Nicole Durand.
 I’m sorry I can’t speak now, but please leave a message and I’ll call back.’

-‘In London now.
-Will call again later,’ I say, press the red button and return the instrument to my pocket.
-The carousel, moving now, has already attracted a crowd of passengers and trolleys.
+‘I’m in London.
+Will call again later,’ I say, then press the red button and return the instrument to my pocket.
+My flight number comes up.
+The carousel, moving again, has already attracted a crowd of passengers and trolleys.
 I move closer to the belt and take up position where I can easily snatch my luggage without causing havoc.

 To my left and about three metres away is a woman with a bulky bag slung over her shoulder and a baby in the crook of her arm.
 She has brought her trolley to the edge of the belt, near the point of arrival of the luggage.
 The infant’s yells, shrill and pained, are audible above the buzz of conversation and the chug of the mechanism.
 It’s probably about a year old but I can’t tell whether it’s a boy or a girl.